 The grill is shaped like an egg, and the heart inside the grill is a ceramic egg shaped insert that lines both the lid, sides and bottom of the interior of the grill.

-This ceramic body insert allows the kamado grill to hold heat unlike any other charcoal grill.
+The thick ceramic walls of this charcoal grill allow it to hold and control heat unlike any other charcoal grill.

-There is also a top damper vent that controls how much heat and smoke can escape the grill.
+There is also a top damper vent on the lid that controls how much heat and smoke can escape the grill.
 This top setting is rather sensitive, and even small changes to the opening can change the temperature of the grill by 20 degrees or more.

 Are Pit Boss and Louisiana Grills Kamados the Same?

-What are the benefits of a Pit Boss Kamado Grill?
+What are the benefits of a Pit Boss Kamado?

-The Pit Boss kamado grills are made of ceramic materials unlike some of the common competitors like the Akorn jr. by Char-Griller.
-Another difference on the Pit Boss grill that you’ll notice is stainless steel cooking grates.
+The Pit Boss kamado style grills are made of ceramic materials unlike some of the common competitors like the Akorn jr. by Char-Griller.
+Another difference on the Pit Boss grill that you’ll notice is stainless steel cooking surface.

-This egg grill by Pit Boss is out to show that not all charcoal grill are made the same.
-There is a distinct difference between a classic Weber grill and a kamado style grill.
+This egg grill by Pit Boss is out to show that not every ceramic charcoal grill is made the same.
+There is a distinct difference between a classic Weber grill and a kamado grill.
 The way they hold heat is dramatically different.

-What is the difference between a kamado grill and a gas grill?
+What is the difference between a kamado charcoal grill and a gas grill?

-A kamado grill can be a gas grill, but most of the time they are designed for charcoal.
-Gas grills use tanks of propane for their fuel, and the kamado uses natural lump charcoal.
+Gas grills use tanks of propane for their fuel, and kamado charcoal grills take natural lump charcoal.

-Natural lump charcoal is really wood, and you can taste the flavor that it imparts to your food.
-Propane is a heat source that has no taste or flavor, and serves strictly as fuel.
+Natural lump charcoal is really wood, and you can taste the authentic charcoal flavor that it imparts to all your favorite recipes.
+Propane is a heat source that gives no taste or flavor, and serves strictly as fuel.

-When you purchase the K24, you get 662 square inches of cooking area to work with.
-With more than 330 sq. in. of cooking space on the main stainless steel grate, you have enough room for a full packer brisket wrapped in butcher paper or a pair of pork butts.
+When you purchase the Pit Boss K24, you get 662 square inches of cooking area to work with.
+With more than 330 square inches of cooking space on the main stainless steel grate, you get enough room for a full packer brisket wrapped in butcher paper or a pair of pork butts.

 The cooking grid can also be set up for indirect cooking with the optional heat deflector plate.
 The fire bowl holds the charcoal on the bottom of the grill, and the heat diverter is set up between the fire and the cook grate.

-For all of the benefits of a kamado style grill there is one massive downside.
-The cooking space is quite a bit less than other models of charcoal grill.
-The dual layer cooking surface of the K24 is a necessity if you’re looking to cook in any quantity.
+For all of the benefits of a kamado grill there is one massive downside.
+The cooking space is quite a bit less than other models of ceramic charcoal grills.
+The dual layer cooking surface of the Pit Boss K24 is a necessity if you’re looking to cook or BBQ in any quantity.

 Remember that the benefits of a kamado style grill is that they retain heat for a long, long time.
-In comparison to their offset smoker brothers, they use very little fuel for a cook.
-A couple of handfuls of lump charcoal may be all you need to cook dinner, and temperature control is a breeze.
+In comparison to their offset smoker brothers, they take very little fuel for a cook.
+Two or three handfuls of lump charcoal may be all you need to cook dinner, and superior temperature control is a breeze.

 One of the ways that a kamado grill uses very little charcoal is that you can reuse the charcoal that’s left for the next cook.
-Just close the intake and output dampers and you’ll have charcoal left to use the next time you want to put some smoke in the air.
+Just close the intake and output dampers, clean out the ash and you’ll have charcoal left to use the next time you want to put some smoke in the air.

-The bamboo side shelves fold down on the K24 model to allow the grill cover to fit over the unit.
-As far as bbq pits go, the kamado style has one of the smaller footprints available.
+As far as BBQ pits go, the kamado style has one of the smaller footprints available.

 Should You Buy A Pit Boss Kamado?

-If you are in the market for a ceramic kamado and don’t have the budget for some of the more expensive brands, this is a great unit to learn if kamado style cooking is right for you.
+If you are in the market for a ceramic charcoal kamado and don’t have the budget for some of the more expensive brands, the Pit Boss Kamado is a perfect unit to find out if kamado style grilling is right for you.

-Pit Boss kamado grills are manufactured by Danson’s, which is also the parent group to Louisiana Grills pellet grills and smokers.
+Pit Boss Ceramic Kamado Series grills are manufactured by Danson’s, which is also the parent group to Louisiana Grills pellet grills and smokers.

-We here at The Barbecue Lab have had experience working with Danson’s customer support.
-We found them to be very responsive and helpful with the issue we were having with another of their grills not featured in this article.
+We here at The Barbecue Lab have had our fair share of experience working with Danson’s customer support.
+We found them to be very responsive and helpful with the issue we were having with another one of their grills not featured in this review.
 The issue was taken care of with expediency and care and that level of customer service is worth noting.